dmmello1989/showseeker-challenge/README.md

 # ShowSeeker Frontend Developer Challenge
-Welcome to my submission for the ShowSeeker Frontend Developer Challenge.
+This is my submission for the challenge to the position of Frontend Developer at ShowSeeker.
 This project implements a feature that allows users to specify the days of the week in text format, returning numbers to represent the days.
 The project is built using React and styled-components.

 # Challenge Scope
 The function implemented in this project should be able to handle the following requirements: